jesseyuen/portfolio-2021/src/projects/subscribe-to-the-guradian.md

 year: "2019"
 leadImage: /images/subscribe.png
 leadImageAlt: A screenshot of The Guardians subscription page
-leadImageCaption: The intention was to increase the visual maturity of the subscription platform.
+leadImageCaption: The intention was to increase the visual maturity of the subscription platform... and make more money!
 outroHeading: Outcome
 outro: Coming soon.
 ---